syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Scrolling.md

 ---
 layout: post
 title: Scroll to Row Column Index | SfDataGrid | Xamarin | Syncfusion
-description: Programmatic scrolling options to scroll to a particular Row and/or Column in Xamarin.Forms DataGrid.
-Various modes of scrolling available with options to customize the bouncing behavior of scrolling.
+description: Modes of scrolling, programmatic scrolling to scroll to a particular row and/or column in Xamarin.Forms DataGrid and the bouncing behavior when scrolling.
 platform: xamarin
 control: SfDataGrid
 documentation: ug